pulse2percept/pulse2percept/doc/topics/implants.rst

 However, these peripheral cells covered by the common return are not independently stimulating and are therefore not exposed in pulse2percept.

+All four classes are driven by pulsed near-infrared illumination rather than injected current: ``prepare_stim`` returns irradiance in ``mW/mm^2``, encoded by :py:class:`~pulse2percept.stimuli.PRIMAEncoder` by default.
+Its settings describe the standard PRIMA projector, not the illumination protocol of each original study; pass a configured encoder or ``encoder=None`` instead.
+Photovoltaic conversion to tissue current is not modeled.

 ``PRIMA``, ``PRIMA75``, ``PRIMA55`` and ``PRIMA40`` are deprecated aliases;
 see the v0.11 release notes for the corresponding canonical names.